Flight-Free-UK/flight_free_uk_website/source/posts/how-to-find-routes-and-destinations.html.markdown

 S﻿ometimes, nothing beats a good old-fashioned map.
 The [European Rail Timetable](https://www.europeanrailtimetable.eu/) contains detailed schedule information, maps and useful travel information. £25 well spent!

+F﻿or physical maps for every country in the world, head to [Stanfords](https://www.stanfords.co.uk/)either in Bristol or London, or order online.

 ###### For route ideas and accounts of other people’s journeys, head to our [Destination Inspiration](/how_to/#destination-inspiration) pages.